Shapeways/hubot-profiler/README.md

 # hubot profiler
 Hubot script to profile statistics of a website from within Slack.
-So far, supports lookup of website response time
+So far, supports lookup of website response time, but more is planned!
-More planned!
 ##Installation
 Add `hubot-profiler` as a dependecy in your `packages.json` file
 ```